wentasah/novaboot/README.md

 - NOVABOOT\_CONFIG

-    A name of default novaboot configuration file.
+    Name of the novaboot configuration file to use instead of the default one(s).

 - NOVABOOT\_BENDER